pypi/warehouse/docs/dev/development/patterns.rst

 1. Create an Interface for the service.
 The interface serves as the baseline of the new service (design by contract pattern) and details all methods and attributes shared by the different service implementations.

-   Warehouse uses zope_ to define interfaces.
+   Warehouse uses `zope.interface`_ to define interfaces.
 The interfaces are usually declared in a file named ``interfaces.py`` within the relevant component, such as ``packaging/interfaces.py``.

 2. Create the new service.
 The service must define all methods and attributes declared in the interface.
    This implementation contains the core logic of the service features.
+Additionally, services may add further methods that are not required on all implementations of the interface.

 3. (Optional) Create other implementations of the interface.
 For instance, many services in ``warehouse`` also provide a ``NullService`` version used for development.
 These Null implementations only